MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ## Video

 Video processing works with ChatGPT's Advanced Voice Mode on mobile.
-The app sends both camera feed and voice input to the LLM, which can describe what it sees in the video frames.
+The app sends both camera feed and voice input to a multimodal LLM, which can describe what it sees in the video frames.
 This capability is particularly valuable for visually impaired users.

 <center>
     <img src="./img/ChatGPT_Audio_Video.png" style="width: 800px; height: auto;" />